 The close proximity of MediaCity and local initiatives such as the 100bps Oxford Road "Corridor" broadband project, are attracting key players in the digital media sector along with smaller web design and new media agencies to the city.

-GCSE English grade C (or equivalent, eg Functional skills) and GCSE grade C Mathematics .
+GCSE English languagr grade C (or acceptable alternative eg Functional skills).
+GCSE grade C Mathematics .

-Relevant Access to HE Diploma will be considered.
+A relevant Access to HE Diploma considered.
 30 Level 3 credits at Merit grade required.